 Ever heard of the Universal Postal Union (or UPU, for short)?
 Chances are, you probably haven’t—and that’s okay!
 This organization has been around for over 144 years and has flown under the radar the whole time…until now.
 A couple of weeks prior to the time of publishing this article, President Trump threatened to pull out of the UPU as one of the latest strategic chess moves in the ongoing trade war between the United States and China.
-This could pose a lot of problems for us if it actually happens.
+Withdrawing from the UPU could pose a lot of problems for us if it ever actually happens.
 Let’s talk about it.

 - How Does the Universal Postal Union Work?